 When Samsung rolled out One UI 8 to supported smartphones, the brand more than made up for its One UI 7 delay, exceeding expectations and delivering a feature-rich, stable software experience.
-The brand is now prepping One UI 8.5 stable and has already rolled out the first One UI 8.5 Beta.
-The update is shaping up to be a far more significant update than we had initially expected, bringing new features and much-needed improvements.
+The brand has officially released One UI 8.5 stable with the Galaxy S26 series launch, with the beta well underway for its older smartphones.
+It's an incremental update, bringing new features, quality-of-life changes and other much-needed improvements.
 Here's everything you need to know about One UI 8.5, its features, supported devices and release date.

 One UI 8.5 release date